Owls (album)

 Owls is the debut studio album by American rock band Owls, which was released on July 31, 2001, through Jade Tree.
 After the disbandment of Joan of Arc, frontman Tim Kinsella reunited with the former members of Cap'n Jazz to form Owls.
 They recorded with Steve Albini at Electrical Audio in Chicago, Illinois, in April 2001.
 The album is an emo and indie rock record that has been compared with the works of Ghosts and Vodka, Pavement, and Captain Beefheart.

-Owls received generally favorable reviews from music critics, some of whom noted influence from the members' other bands, while others found it uninspiring.
+Owls received generally favorable reviews from music critics, some of whom noted influence from the members' other bands, while others found it uninspired.
 Rolling Stone ranked the album on their 2016 list of the 40 best emo albums.
 It was promoted with tours of the US and Europe before the members shifted focus on other projects.
 Following an appearance at CMJ Musicfest in late 2002, Owls broke up.

 Background and production

 In mid 2000, Joan of Arc frontman Tim Kinsella reunited with the former members of Cap'n Jazz, namely his brother Mike as the drummer, guitarist Victor Villarreal, and bassist Sam Zurick.
 The reunion did not include Davey von Bohlen, who was busy with his band the Promise Ring.
 The new act, which was called Civil War, performed at a fundraising show then spent one week working on songs.
 In September 2000, Joan of Arc released The Gap through independent label Jade Tree.
 To promote the album, Joan of Arc, with Zurick in the line-up, embarked on an unsuccessful tour and were greeted with tiny crowds, and the band experienced internal strife.